SophiaKleistKarlson/CDS-final-project/README.md

 ### Data metadata
 Written in the format "column name": "description".
+If a column name appears in more than one CSV-file, the two describe the same variable.

 Subject: Anonymized participant identifier, unique to each participant.